OctopusDeploy/blog/blog/2020-10/shaping-config-as-code/index.md

 Over the past few years, version-controlling Octopus configuration has been comfortably our most commonly requested feature.

 Often prioritizing features is a trade-off between addressing requests from existing users, and building something to appeal to new users.
-Configuration-as-code was commonly requested by both groups.
-And we understand why.
+Configuration-as-code was commonly requested by both groups, and we understand why.
 The benefits are compelling, and include:
-- History: TODO
+- History
-- Branching: TODO
+- Branching
-- One source of truth: TODO
+- One source of truth
+- Cloning

 There are two highly voted UserVoice suggestions ([1](https://octopusdeploy.uservoice.com/forums/170787-general/suggestions/15698781-version-control-configuration), [2](https://octopusdeploy.uservoice.com/forums/170787-general/suggestions/35362726-allow-variables-to-be-version-controlled)), but even more convincing were the many customer conversations.